gadhagod/GadhaBot/README.md

     export EMAIL={your email}
     export RECIEVER={your email's password}
     export PASSWORD={your email}
-<p>When you want to run discordbot.py, make sure you are in the bash shell.
+<p>When you want to run code, make sure you are in the bash shell.
 To enter the bash shell, run <code>bash</code> in your terminal.</p>

 <h2>Website</h2>
 <p>On GadhaBot's website, you can view features, versions, and more.<br>